lmfacchini/healthplan-manager/README.md

-# Health Plan Beneficiaries Registration
+# Health Plan Beneficiaries Registration Using Spring Boot 3

 This is a project developed with Spring Boot to provide a REST API for managing the registration of health plan beneficiaries.